Low-emission vehicle labeling

 The last two digits of the rounded number are decisive.
 In this case, the emission

 key number is "62".
-Since it is a gasoline vehicle (passenger car), this car
+Since it is a petrol vehicle (passenger car), this car

 would be classified in pollutant group 4 according to the table and receive a green sticker.